|The Bookmarks Menu||Menu Sections||The Mount menu|

 With this menu you can create and manage Archives, and compress/decompress files.
 Note that it doesn't deal with "virtual" browsing of archives; for this see here.

-Providing they are available on your computer 4Pane can compress and decompress files using gzip, bzip2, xz, lmza, lzop and compress, corresponding to filenames ending in gz, bz2, xz, lzma, lzo and Z. Similarly it can extract tar, zip, 7-Zip, ar and cpio archives, with filenames ending in .tar.gz, .tgz etc, .zip, .7z, .ar (and .deb) and .cpio (and rpm).
+If the programs are installed on your computer, 4Pane can compress and decompress files using gzip, bzip2, xz, lmza, lzop and compress, corresponding to filenames ending in gz, bz2, xz, lzma, lzo and Z. Similarly it can extract tar, zip, 7-Zip, ar, rar and cpio archives, with filenames ending in .tar.gz, .tgz etc, .zip, .7z, .rar, .ar (and .deb) and .cpio (and rpm).
 It can create archives using tar and zip; tar archives can be compressed using the above compressors plus 7z.
 (4Pane doesn't try to create 'standard' 7z archives (like those made in 7-Zip) as these don't store their content's ownership/group info, and so aren't appropriate for Linux.
 If you especially wish to make an archive compressed with 7z, use .tar.7z.)

 All the following are applied to the currently-selected items in the active pane; so to create a new archive containing three particular files, first highlight those files.
 Most of the dialogs allow you to add extra items later, but pre-selection is usually easier.